-Cybersecurity teams have a number of security frameworks to choose to implement.
+Cybersecurity teams have a number of security frameworks to choose from.
 In some cases, administrators must choose one framework or philosophy over another.
 In others, multiple frameworks that focus on different aspects of an enterprise's overall security posture can be used.

 A defense-in-depth strategy involves the use of multiple security tools and mechanisms in unison.
 The idea is that, if one security tool fails or is bypassed by an attacker, other properly configured tools prevent unauthorized access.

-This strategy has been popular over the past few decades for the following two main reasons:
+This strategy has been popular over the past few decades for two main reasons:

 - Defense in depth helps protect against human errors that cause misconfiguration to a security tool.